linode/apl-docs/docs/faq.md

 **What are the K8s cluster requirements to install Otomi?**

-Otomi requires a running Kubernetes cluster of version `1.18` up to `1.21` with at least `3 worker nodes` (using General Purpose instance types with at least `4 vCPU` and `12 GiB memory`) in AWS, Azure, Google Cloud Platform.
+Otomi requires a running Kubernetes cluster of version `1.18` up to `1.21` using General Purpose instance types with at least `12 vCPU` and `12 GiB memory`) in AWS, Azure, Google Cloud Platform.

 Running Otomi on an `on-prem` cluster is also supported.